middleman/middleman/README.md

 ## Install

 Middleman is built on Ruby and uses the RubyGems package manager for installation.
 These are usually pre-installed on Mac OS X and Linux.
 Windows users can install both using [RubyInstaller].
+However since Windows is not a system used by many middleman developers Windows users should consider working inside a Linux virtual machine.

 ```
 gem install middleman